Facebook Advertising 101: The Complete Beginner Guide

 Appealing against Facebook’s decision

-Luckily for us, most of these issues can be solved by simply fixing the issue in the first place.
+Luckily for us, most of these problems can be solved by simply fixing the issue in the first place.
 But as Facebook isn't perfect, sometimes you can get flagged for disapproval even if your ads do meet the policies above.

 Go to the Business Support Home and select the account that has the disapproved ads.